Brain dump time.

 5. Handle your cat often - some cats just don't like to be picked up.
 But, if you can start handling your cat often when she's a kitten, chances are good she'll better accept it later in life.

 She'll also do better when it comes time to get checked by the vet, have her claws trimmed, and so on.
-So, get your cat used to being handled early on so it will be easier for others to handle your cat when necessary.
+Get your cat used to being handled early on so it will be easier for others to handle your cat when necessary.
 Make sure you grab the feet and toes and massage them so your cat gets used to having her paws restrained and touched.

 6. Grooming - to prevent hairballs, improve the look of your cat's coat, and give yourself an excuse to check on your cat's well-being, groom your cat at least once a week.
 If your cat has longer fur that is prone to matting, then groom her as often as possible.